Marcello Vincenzo Domenico Mastroianni (September 28, 1924 - December 19, 1996) was an Italian actor.

 - Author Avatar: For Frederico Fellini in La Dolce Vita and 8½.

-- Those Two Actors: Often starred alongside Sophia Loren.
+- Those Two Actors: He starred alongside Sophia Loren in thirteen films.